vi/udpexchange/README.md

 3. Return empty datagrams back to sender (pings/keepalives)
 4. Forward non-empty datagrams to each known unexpired address (except of sender).

+Optionally, it can remember some recent messages and send them to newly seen clients.

 ## Security

 This service may allow DDoS amplification, so should not be run publicly.